apple/swift-log/README.md

 - log level (`logger.logLevel` property)
 - logging metadata (`logger[metadataKey:]` and `logger.metadata`)

-For the system to work however it is important that `LogHandler` treat the configuration as _value types_.
+For the system to work, however, it is important that `LogHandler` treat the configuration as _value types_.
 This means that `LogHandler`s should be `struct`s and a change in log level or logging metadata should only affect the very `LogHandler` it was changed on.

 However, in special cases, it is acceptable that a `LogHandler` provide some global log level override that may affect all `LogHandler`s created.